LW315/325 Introduction to Obligations. Co-requisite LW650 Law of Contract.

 Only available to Law students.
 Cannot be taken if already taken LW597.

-OverviewThe bulk of this module will concentrate on the Tort of Negligence in contrast to students' knowledge of the law of trespass to the person (gained in Introduction to Obligations).
-Students will focus on the conceptual structure of the tort of negligence, its rise and dominance over other torts, its role in accident compensation, the funding of accident compensation and the role of insurance, and the system’s contribution to an alleged "compensation culture".
-This is primarily doctrinal but informed by various theoretical perspectives examining differing notions of justice.
+OverviewThe bulk of this module will concentrate on the Tort of Negligence in contrast to students' knowledge of the law of trespass to the person (gained in LAWS3150 Introduction to Obligations).
+Students will focus on the conceptual structure of the tort of negligence, its rise and dominance over other torts, its role in accident compensation, the funding of accident compensation and the role of insurance, and the system's contribution to an alleged "compensation culture".
+The approach is primarily doctrinal but is informed by various theoretical perspectives examining differing notions of justice.

 Method of assessment